Background and context

 Timing of data collection

-The data should provide a snapshot of reasons why people are delayed from leaving services on 1 day of the reporting period.
+The data should provide a snapshot of reasons why people remain in services when they no longer meet the criteria to reside.
 The data should be collected on the same day each week to fit with your internal processes.

 Additional guidance